dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 API reviews will be completed within the CoreFX project.

 A separate GitHub Issue will be created for the review of each intrinsic `static class`.
 This allows design and review team to review separately.
-This allows reviw complexity to be kept manageable.
+This allows review complexity to be kept manageable.
 The O(N^2) nature of the review process will be kept to reasonable levels and iterations will be finite.

 Every effort will be made to completely elaborate all the methods of the intrinsic `static class` for each review.
 This will help minimize reopening the same classes for review.

 Implementation will be kept separate from from API review.